1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 3. 1931 Off-Center Strike Errors

-Off-center strikes occurred when the planchet wasn’t properly aligned in the coining press, resulting in portions of the design missing while displaying a characteristic crescent of blank planchet.
-1931 off-center strikes are particularly desirable because they combine the date’s inherent scarcity with the visual appeal of the error.
+Off-center strikes occurred when the planchet (blank coin disc) was not properly centered in the coining press, resulting in portions of the design being missing while displaying a characteristic crescent of blank metal.
+The 1931 date’s inherent key-date scarcity makes off-center examples especially desirable, since the error adds rarity on top of already-rare date.

-Minor off-center strikes showing 5-10% displacement typically sell for $25-100, while dramatic examples with 20-50% off-center positioning can command $150-500.
-The percentage off-center and whether the date remains visible significantly impact value, with full date visibility being especially important for 1931 examples.
+Minor off-center strikes showing 5–10% displacement typically sell for $25–$100, while dramatic examples with 20–50% off-center positioning can command $150–$500.
+The percentage off-center and whether the date remains visible significantly impact value — full date visibility is particularly important for any 1931 off-center strike.

 4. 1931 Clipped Planchet Errors

-Clipped planchet errors resulted when coin blanks were incorrectly punched from metal strips, creating straight or crescent-shaped clips along the coin’s edge.
-These errors appear as missing portions of the coin’s rim and edge, ranging from small straight clips to large curved clips that can remove significant portions of the design.
+Clipped planchet errors result when coin blanks are incorrectly punched from metal strips, creating straight or crescent-shaped clips along the coin’s edge.
+On 1931 pennies, these appear as missing portions of the rim ranging from small straight clips to large curved clips that can remove significant design detail.

 Also Read: 42 Rare Penny Errors List with Pictures (By Year)

-Where to Sell Your 1931 Wheat Penny ?
+Where to Sell Your 1931 Wheat Penny for the Best Value

-Whether you choose traditional auction houses, online marketplaces, coin dealers, or direct collector sales, the key to successfully selling your 1931 wheat penny lies in proper authentication, accurate grading, and understanding your coin’s specific variety and condition within the context of this remarkable Depression-era series.
+Whether you choose traditional auction houses, online marketplaces, coin dealers, or direct collector sales, the key to successfully selling your 1931 Wheat Penny lies in proper authentication, accurate grading, and understanding your coin’s specific variety and condition.
+Major auction houses such as Heritage Auctions and Stack’s Bowers are ideal for high-grade or error examples worth $500 or more, though they charge 10–20% buyer’s and seller’s premiums and take 1–3 months to complete a sale.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)